nexmo-se/video-api-effects/sample-app/README.md

 git checkout 1.0.0
 ```

-Then, run `npm install` from the `examples` folder.
+Then, run `npm install` from the `sample-app` folder.
 It will install the dependencies and run the application server.

 ## App (Chrome Only)